 You should always consider your joint bank account marital property.
 And, like all your valuable assets, keep it safe and secure so that in the unfortunate event of a marital split your assets and funds are divided fairly.
 In certain cases, a judge may actually order limited access to the account by both parties, with approved exceptions.

 If you are in the beginning stages of a divorce, you should maintain the “status quo”, that is, keep your direct deposit going into your joint bank account, for example, unless your lawyer advises you differently based upon your unique situation.
 Or, you and your spouse might agree to close the joint account and split the funds between two new accounts.
 However, it’s wise to speak to an attorney before making any financial moves, especially during this delicate time.

 Ensure you protect yourself and your assets in the event of a divorce.
 The Nashville divorce attorneys at Miller Upshaw Family Law, PLLC are here to help.
 Our experienced lawyers are here to answer all your questions.
-Please call 615.454.9899 or use our contact form to schedule a consultation at our Nashville office.
+Please call 615-391-4200 or use our contact form to schedule an in-person or video consultation at our Nashville office.